 The acquisition of local competitor AVG Technologies for over $1 billion in 2016 and U.K.-based Piriform the following year has consolidated its position on the market.
 The merger has also proven to be a highly-strategic move: when the WannaCry ransomware hit around 200.000 users in over 140 countries last year, Avast already had an up-and-running counter-application, developed from an AVG product.

 In yet-another sign of the group’s global ambitions, Avast has just filed an initial public offering on the London Stock Exchange in what is poised to be one of the U.K.’s biggest technology listings.

-From its foundation as a cooperative in communist Czechoslovakia to its IPO on the London Stock Exchange, Avast is one of the most emblematic business success stories of former Czechoslovakia.
+From its foundation as a cooperative in communist Czechoslovakia to its IPO on the London Stock Exchange, Avast is one of the most emblematic business success stories from former Czechoslovakia.

 But it’s just the tip of the iceberg.
 Learning about Avast’s roots shouldn’t come as a surprise to anyone familiar with the country’s bustling tech-culture.
 Czechoslovakia’s prestigious technical institutions have, for several decades, been instrumental in the emergence of a highly-skilled computer-savvy population.
 As Miroslav Trnka, co-founder of Bratislava-based ESET said, the lack of jobs in this sector under communist rule forced many students to start “hunting down viruses almost as a hobby”.

 Today, jobs are plentiful in that industry and hobbies can grow into commercial ventures… and global behemoths, like Avast.